Using mediation to help you separate

 Going to collaborative law

-With collaborative law, you and your ex-partner have your own solicitors.
+You and your ex-partner have your own solicitors who are specially trained in collaborative law.
 The four of you meet in the same room and work together to reach an agreement.

 Before you start your collaborative law sessions, you each have to sign a contract saying you’ll try to reach an agreement.
-If you still can’t reach an agreement and you decide to go to court, you’ll need to find a different solicitor - you can’t use the same one.
+If you still can’t reach an agreement, you’ll need to go to court to sort out the issues.
+You can’t use the same solicitor, so you’ll need to find a different one - this can be expensive.

 When you reach an agreement through collaborative law, your solicitors will normally draft a 'consent order' - this is a legally binding agreement about your finances.